Invariants and Home Spaces in Transition Systems and Petri Nets: State Variables, States, and Transitions

 \subsubsection{States and state spaces}

 Most conceptual model designed to analyze system behaviors and address concurrency will manipulate explicitly or implicitly a notion of \textit{state}.
-A state must contain enough information to monitor or even predict the system progression at a level of observation sufficient to analyze and determine whether a set of desired properties is met or not.
-Briefly, a state is defined by a set of \textit{state variables} determined by the observer .
+A state must contain enough information to monitor or even predict the system progression at a level of observation sufficient to analyze and determine whether a set of desired properties is met or not. \begin{definition} The set of all \textit{potential states} is called the \textit{state space} and is denoted by $\emph{Q}$ when there is no ambiguity, and \emph{Q(M)} when it is necessary to relate it to a particular model \emph{M}. \end{definition} In this note, we will assume $Q(M)$ countable as in many publications, for instance in \cite{QSif83}.

+Two subsets of $\emph{Q}$ are usually distinguished: $Init$ denoting the set of \textit{initial states} i.e. the states from which the model begins its progression, $Term$ denoting the set of \textit{terminal states} i.e. the states where the model progression is expected to halt (or at least, where the observer stops his observation).
+These two subsets have no particular properties in terms of values or connectivity with other states.
+In the next sections, models will often be paired with a single initial state $q_0\ (Init = \{q_0\})$; and unless specified otherwise, we will have: $Term = \varnothing$ since we are interested by models with infinite behaviors.

+Some conceptual models such as automata or transition systems do not go further in defining states and states spaces looking for being as general as possible.
+However, understanding and analyzing behavioral properties can often require providing more details about states, especially when dealing with invariant analysis.
+Which values can they?
+Within which domain?
+A state can be defined with the help of the set $\mathcal{SV}$ of \textit{state variables} determined by the observer.

-In \cite{ASHCROFT75} or in \cite{K76} and in many other theoretical computer science papers, a state will be structured as a couple of vectors, separating the two kind of state variables we have just mentioned (i.e. observation or memory and control).
+In \cite{ASHCROFT75} or in \cite{K76} and in many other theoretical computer science papers, a state will be structured as a couple of vectors, separating the two kinds of state variables we just mentioned (i.e. observation or memory and control variables or locations as in \cite{ColonSS03}).
+This distinction will not be made in this note.

-A \textit{state} $q$ is a mapping from $\mathcal{SV}$ to the set of potential values taken by the elements of $\mathcal{SV}$.
-This set is called the \textit{state space} and is denoted by $\emph{Q}$ when there is no ambiguity, and \emph{Q(M)} when it is necessary to relate it to a particular model \emph{M}.
-In this note, we will assume $Q(M)$ countable.
-More precisely, if $x_i \in \mathcal{SV}$ varies in the set $D_i$ then $q(x_i) \in Q\ \text{where}\ Q = \prod_{i=1}^{i=d} D_i$.
-A \textit{state} $q$ is seen as an element of $Q$.
-Once $\mathcal{SV}$ is ordered, it can also be seen as a vector of dimension $d$.
-The most convenient notation between $q_i ,\ q(x_i)$, or $x_i$ will be adopted in compliance with the notation of the model description.
+\begin{definition} Given a conceptual model equipped with a set of state variables $\mathcal{SV}$, a \textit{state} $q$ as an element of the state space $Q$ is a mapping from $\mathcal{SV}$ to the set of potential values taken by the elements of $\mathcal{SV}$. \end{definition}

+More precisely, if $x_i \in \mathcal{SV}$ varies in the set $D_i$ then $q(x_i) \in D_i\ \text{and}\ Q = \prod_{i=1}^{i=d} D_i$ by construction.
+A state can also be seen as a vector of dimension $d$ since $\mathcal{SV}$ can be ordered as seen in section \ref{subsubsec: SV}.
+The most convenient notation between $q_i ,\ q(x_i)$, or $x_i$ will be chosen consistently with the notation adopted for the model description and its behavioral properties (see for instance notations used section \ref{sec: ex}).